thoughtworks/talisman/contributing.md

 1. Checkout a new branch from gh-pages
 2. Navigate to the docs/ folder and update the files
 3. See instructions for checking locally [here](https://github.com/thoughtworks/talisman/blob/gh-pages/README.md).
-4. Raise a pull reqeuest against branch gh-pages
+4. Raise a pull request against the branch gh-pages

 ## Releasing